Jean Donaldson: Instructor, Coach and Mentor

 Sarah will be an important part of your journey through the Academy.
-An experienced hands-on trainer, she will guide you in timing and technique as you progress through your video assignments and provide support and encouragement at each level of the Academy course.
+An experienced hands-on trainer and the owner of Yaletown Dog Training, she will guide you in timing and technique as you progress through your video assignments and provide support and encouragement at each level of the Academy course.

 Sarah became interested in the science of animal learning when she read the Culture Clash 10 years ago and has never looked back.
 She runs her own dog training business, Yaletown Dog Training and is a member of the Board of Directors for West Coast Cocker Rescue, which takes in Cocker Spaniels from high-volume shelters in British Columbia and Los Angeles and volunteers with the BC SPCA.

 Sarah has a Bachelor of Science degree from the University of Guelph, and worked as a Registered Nurse in the Emergency Department of St. Paul’s Hospital in Vancouver for many years.
 For the last 15 years she worked in Pre hospital cardiac arrest resuscitation research.

 As a board member of Families for Children, an orphanage in Southern India, Sarah has regularly travelled to Coimbatore since 1982, and serves as the nonprofit’s Volunteer Coordinator.
 Sarah lived in India for three years and Mogadishu Somalia for one year where she acted as volunteer director for Families for Children.